settle-club/promotional-widgets/README.md

-# widget
+# Settle Widgets

-Settle Widget for show casing offers
+Settle Widget for show casing our offerings